User Experience: The Beginner's Guide

 2 Customers 2020, Walker

-You earn a verifiable and industry-trusted Course Certificate once you complete the course.
-You can highlight them on your resume, CV, LinkedIn profile or your website.
+Use your industry-recognized Course Certificate on your resume, CV, LinkedIn profile or your website.

-Our courses and Course Certificates are trusted by these industry leaders, who have taken up company memberships with the IDF:
+Our courses and Course Certificates are trusted by these industry leaders:

 Lesson 0: Welcome and Introduction